11 Jul Basics of the General Data Protection Regulations (GDPR)

 To combat these cyber attacks, the General Data Protection Regulation (GDPR), was formulated by the European Union in January 2012.
 The plan grew out of an EU directive adopted in 1995, the Data Protection Directive, which regulated the processing of personal data within the European Union.

-The GDPR is due to take effect in May 2018.
+The GDPR is due to take effect on 25th May 2018.
 It applies new rules on companies, government agencies, non-profit and other organisations that offer goods and services to the people who live in the European Union or who collect and analyze data which is associated with EU residents.